Orland Smith (American football)

 Smith also played at the tackle position in the National Football League (NFL) for the Providence Steam Roller from 1927 to 1929.
 He appeared in 31 NFL games, 15 of them as a starter.
-Smith was attending medical school at Boston University during the week while playing in the NFL on Sundays.
+Smith played for the Providence Steam Roller to pay his way through medical school at Boston University.
+He helped the Providence Steam Roller team drive to a World championship in 1928.
+Smith attended medical school during the week while playing in the NFL on Sundays.
+He graduated from Medical School in 1931 and served his internship at Somerville (Mass) Hospital and later at Rhode Island and Lying-In Hospitals.